psychemedia/storytelling-notes/three-heads-well.md

 So the old witch said, now she might go into the byre to pitch out dung and milk kine ; but when she got there, she found a pitchfork so long and heavy, she couldn't stir it, much less work with it.
 She didn't know at all what to do, or what to make of it ; but the little birds sang again that she should take the broom-stick and toss out a little with that, and all the rest of the dung would fly after it.
 So she did that, and as soon as ever she began with the broom-stick, the byre was as clean as if it had been swept and washed.

-Now she bad to milk the kine, but they were so restless that they kicked and frisked ; there was no getting near them to milk them.
+Now she had to milk the kine, but they were so restless that they kicked and frisked ; there was no getting near them to milk them.

 But the little birds sung outside, —

 " A little drop, a tiny sup,
 For the little birds to drink it up."

-Yes, she did that; she juet milked a tiny drop, 'twas as much as she could, for the little birds outside; and then all the cows stood still and let her milk them.
+Yes, she did that; she just milked a tiny drop, 'twas as much as she could, for the little birds outside; and then all the cows stood still and let her milk them.
 They neither kicked nor frisked; they didn't even lift a leg.

 So when the old witch saw her coming in with the milk, she cried out, —